 A knowledge base changes that.
-It keeps everything in one place, so your team, customers, or clients can find what they need—without chasing you down.
+It keeps everything in one place, so your team or clients can find and self-serve the information they need.

 What is a knowledge base?

-An internal knowledge base is where companies store important information for their teams.
-It keeps everything in one place—policies, procedures, project docs, and internal updates—so employees can easily find what they need, when they need it.
+An internal knowledge base is where companies store important information for their teams—think policies, SOPs, project docs, team directories, or product catalogs—so employees can easily find what they need, when they need it.

 Who is it for?